tan90xx/audio-super-resolution-tf/README.md

 This is an UNOFFICIAL implementation of the audio super-resolution model proposed in **H.M.
 Wang and D.L.
 Wang, "Towards Robust Speech Super-Resolution"**.

-The code is based on https://github.com/kuleshov/audio-super-res
+The code is based heavily on https://github.com/kuleshov/audio-super-res
 ### Environment
 !pip install https://github.com/schmiph2/pysepm/archive/master.zip